Cryptolens/docs/licensing-models/subscription.md

 ## Idea

-Instead of selling your software as a [one-time purchase](/licensing-models/perpetual), you can instead collect monthly or early payments from your customers.
+Instead of selling your software as a [one-time purchase](/licensing-models/perpetual), you can instead collect monthly or yearly payments from your customers.

 There are at least three ways to set up a licensing model that supports some form of recurring payments.
 You can require an active subscription to: